photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 ### Server Endpoint

 It is not yet possible to use PhotoPrism as an OIDC Identity Provider, since not all the required standards and grant types have been fully implemented.
-However, querying the `/.well-known/openid-configuration` endpoint shows what is already available, and the remaining features can be added over time as needed:
+However, querying the `/.well-known/openid-configuration` endpoint shows what is already available, and the remaining functionality can be added over time as needed:

 - <https://demo.photoprism.app/.well-known/openid-configuration>